RSEjas140/AISSday2/_episodes/15-dealing-with-messy-data.md

 Let's try to find which values in that column are not integers.

 We could try to check the type of each element directly, but this won't work, because Pandas has created the whole column as float64.
 Instead we have to look at the values and find those which aren't whole numbers.
-The "modulo" operator (`%`) returns the remainder of a division - for example, `10 % 3 == 1`.
+The "modulo" operator (`%`) returns the remainder of a division - Reminder: `10 % 3 == 1`.

 If we use 1 as the denominator, we'll get the decimal portion of a real number.